-The CA's private key used for signing service certificates and the corresponding public key shall be 4096-bit RSA keys.
+The CA's private key used for signing service certificates and the corresponding public key shall be 4096-bit RSA keys and 384-bit ECC keys.

 The private and public key length for the service certificate can be decided by the certificate applicant.
-The Population Register Centre (PRC) recommends that the minimum key length used be 2048-bit.
+The Digital and Population Data Services Agency (DPDSA) recommends that the minimum key length used be 2048-bit.

-The CA shall generate a new key pair and CA certificate no later than five years and three months from the expiry of the period of validity of the previous CA certificate.
+The CA shall generate a new key pair and CA certificate no later than within five years and three months from the expiry of the period of validity of the previous CA certificate.
 The CA certificate shall be made available in the public directory in accordance with Clause 7.3.5.